lars-berger/graphy-ng/docs/docs/intro.md

 # Introduction

-`graphy-ng` is a renderer for directed graphs in Angular.
-Under the hood, [Dagre](https://github.com/dagrejs/dagre) is used as a layout engine and the graph is rendered using SVGs.
+`graphy-ng` is a library for rendering directed graphs in Angular.
+Under the hood, [Dagre](https://github.com/dagrejs/dagre) is used as a layout engine and the graph is drawn using SVGs.

 **The library is compiled with Ivy and requires Angular 12+**